varnish/hitch/hitch.conf.man.rst

 ciphers = ...
 -------------

+For TLSv1.1 and TLSv1.2 connections.
+For TLSv1.3, see ciphers_v3.

 List of ciphers to use in the secure communication.
 Refer to the OpenSSL documentation for a complete list of supported ciphers.